How to define the Yomp?

 Builders merchant JT Atkinson have been the principal and ongoing sponsors of the Yomp Mountain Challenge since 2010.
 The picture shows John Andrew, then President of Upper Eden Rotary Club, receiving the 2010 cheque from Alan Barr, Brach Manager of JT Atkinson in Kirkby Stephen with members of their staff looking on.
 John expressed his thanks on behalf of the club for the continued and greatly valued support of the Yomp by JT Atkinson.

 Each year the net proceeds of The Yomp are given to charities.
-For 2013 we have chosen three causes to support, one local, one national, and one international.
+There is only one nominated charity for 2017 - Blood Bikes Cumbria.

 We will of course be delighted if you choose to help us to raise money for our chosen charities.
 In addition, if you participate in the Yomp to raise funds for a different cause, we would very much like to hear from you, so that we can, after the event, publicise just how much money the Yomp has raised, directly and indirectly, and for which charities.